 A string representation of an object.

 Subvalues of this object.
-Result of this funtion must be of type
+Result of this function must be of type

 Custom Viewers language introduces two new types: